FeatherLightApp/FeatherLight-API/README.md

 ### Reponsible Disclosure

 This software is responsible for handling and transfering valuable Bitcoins.
-If you have found a vulnerability in the software please email me at sean.aye2@gmail.com.
+If you have found a vulnerability in the software please email me at hello@seanaye.ca.

 ### TODOs